BLUETTI Starts A New Year with Surprises and Special Event

 AC300+ B300-Modular Power Backup System

-With a modular and stackable approach, the AC300&B300 combo allows for easy upgrade to an all-house power system to every need, maxing out at 12,288Wh.
-The AC300 inverter can comfortably power all regular household appliances with up to 3,000W continuous output and 6,000W surge capability.
+With a modular approach, the AC300&B300 combo allows for easy upgrade to an all-house power system to every need, maxing out at 12,288Wh.
+The AC300 inverter can comfortably power all regular household appliances with 3,000W continuous output and 6,000W surge capability.
 Its recharging rate can top 5,400W if combining 3,000 AC input and 2,400 solar input, which is supported by two separate MPPT controllers.

 AC200MAX All-in-one Power Beast

-This massive power station features a 5,100Wh capacity and a 2,000W inverter, an extensive array of outlets, great for home emergencies and off-grid living.
+This massive power station features a 5,100Wh capacity and a 2,000W inverter, 14 outlets, great for home emergencies and off-grid living.
 For easy mobility, it's equipped with four smooth and solid wheels on the bottom.
 It does not take much time to recharge the large battery.
 Combining solar and AC charging inputs up to 1,800W, the EP500 can be recharged in just 3.3 hours.
-It also supports 24/7 UPS to protect essential loads from outages and split-phase bonding to provide 240V power for high-powered devices.
+It also supports 24/7 UPS to protect essential loads from outages.

 About BLUETTI